tgoldenberg/brn-gitbook/chapter_5_user_accounts_part_1.md

 Let's point out a few things:

 - See how for some elements, we use an `array` of styles.
 React Native makes it very easy to make modular styles, and part of this is accepting an array of styles.
-The last style in the array overrides any previous conflicting fields in the previous style objects
+The last style in the array overrides any previous conflicting fields in the previous style objects.
 - Also notice how our `render` method is very slim.
 We could easily include the full methods `visitLogin` and `visitRegister` in the code under `render` but this is less readable than refactoring out these functions.
-Also remember that we have to `bind` them to the class in the `constructor` function
+Also remember that we have to `bind` them to the class in the `constructor` function.

 Next, we have to create the routes for both **Register** and **Login** and create forms for our users to create an account and sign in.
-In `index.ios.js` or `index.android.js` (depending on what you are building), add the following lines in the `switch` statement.
+In `index.ios.js` (depending on what you are building), add the following lines.
 Don’t forget to `import` the referenced files at the top of the file.
 ```javascript
 …
 import Register from './application/components/accounts/Register';